 Hella is an automotive supplier that has nothing to do with diesel motors.
 They manufacture products that are used in small and electric cars, including important technologies for electric mobility.
 Hella builds light, safety and guidance systems for autonomous driving and is also strong in China.

-I don’t need any further reasons.
-I am buying Hella shares for the 5,000 francs I want to invest this week.
-Because I believe that the future looks good for Hella.
+Dr. Stern doesn't need any further reasons.
+He is buying Hella shares for the 5,000 francs he wants to invest this week.
+Because he believes that the future looks good for Hella.